New York State Education Department: Teachers from another state

 Applicants who hold a certificate from another state, or who have completed an approved program that would lead to a teaching certificate in another state, may be eligible for a New York teaching certificate through interstate reciprocity.

 Other educational professions

 The department also oversees and awards the Pupil Personnel Certificate, which is certification for other professionals who have direct contact with students.
 This includes the following fields: School Social Worker, School Psychologist, School Counselor, School Attendance Teacher, School Nurse Teacher and School Dental Hygiene Teacher.
 These certificates are still permanent unless revoked with cause.

 Literacy requirement

 In March 2017, the Board of Regents eliminated a literacy test for prospective teachers because, according to the New York Times, "the test proved controversial because black and Hispanic candidates passed it at significantly lower rates than white candidates."

-Professional licensing
+Non-teacher occupational licensing

-In addition to licensing teachers, the department coordinates licensing for all other professions (except for law) that must receive state licenses, such as physicians, nurse practitioners, accountants, and social workers.
+In addition to licensing teachers, the department coordinates professional licensing for all other professions that must receive state licenses.
+The Office of the Professions provides administrative support, enforces laws and regulations, and manages the overall licensing process.
+The state boards develop licensing standards, advise on professional practice, and review disciplinary cases; there are state boards for: